 During my latest carp fishing trip, I started wondering about all the differences between common carp and mirror carp.
 There are actually quite simple ways to tell them apart, and so, the idea for this article was born.

 Common carp are fully covered by scales, whilst mirror carp have irregular patches of scales all over their body.
 Mirror carp are usually deeper than commons.
 Additionally, common carp usually fight harder than mirror carp do when they have been hooked.

 If you want to know more ways of how to tell the difference between common and mirror carp, keep reading this article for facts and tips.
 This way, you will always know what type of carp you have caught when fishing!

-When you are out fishing for carp, this table of common and mirror carp features will help you to easiliy differentiate between the two:
+When you are out fishing for carp, this table of common and mirror carp features will help you to differentiate between the two easily:

-Visually, it is rather easy to tell the difference between a common carp and a mirror carp.
+Visually, it is relatively easy to tell the difference between a common carp and a mirror carp.
 Commons are covered by regular patterns of scales; their entire body is scaly.

 Mirrors can have all kinds of irregular patterns and patches of scales all over their body; their scale pattern is extremely individual from fish to fish.